SC Logo

 Insomnia FAQs

-insomnia can negatively affect a person’s physical and mental health if left untreated.
+Insomnia can negatively affect a person’s physical and mental health if left untreated.
 It can lead to daytime fatigue, irritability, difficulty concentrating, and an increased chance of accidents and injuries.
 Chronic insomnia has also been linked to a higher risk of acquiring certain health conditions such as depression, anxiety, and cardiovascular disease.

 Best doctors to get over insomnia and sleep disorders